swaywm/sway/README.md

 channel](http://webchat.freenode.net/?channels=sway&uio=d4) (#sway on
 irc.freenode.net).

-If you'd like to support sway development, please contribute to [SirCmpwn's Patreon page](https://patreon.com/sircmpwn).
+If you would like to support sway development, please contribute to [SirCmpwn's Patreon page](https://patreon.com/sircmpwn).

 ## Release Signatures